 Applicability

 The designation of a Conservation Coordinator is required by HB 1648, effective September 1, 2017, for all retail public water utilities with 3,300 service connections or more.
 This BMP suggests the duties and details for Conservation Coordinators.
 Although adoption of this BMP is voluntary, the Conservation Coordinator BMP is recommended for all Municipal Water User Groups (“utility”).

 Smaller utilities with less than 3,300 service connections may choose to share costs with other similar-sized utilities by jointly contracting with a Conservation Coordinator.
 Wholesale water suppliers may hire or contract with a Conservation Coordinator to serve their customer retail water utilities if these retailers fall below the service connection threshold that triggers the utility-specific requirement.
-What follows is simply guidance or a suite of recommendations for how to implement this BMP.

 Description

-A common element in successful utility conservation programs is someone who has been designated to be the Conservation Coordinator.
 The individual assigned this role might have other duties and/or titles within the utility regardless of size.
-The Conservation Coordinator will coordinate the water utility staff, data from various departments, and other resources as necessary for the purpose of developing, implementing, and evaluating the effectiveness of the utility’s water-use conservation plan.
+The Conservation Coordinator coordinates water utility staff, data from various departments, and other resources as necessary for the purpose of developing, implementing, and evaluating the effectiveness of the utility’s water conservation plan.
 Other duties may include responsibility for drought contingency plans or preparation and submittal of annual conservation status reports to utility management and the Texas Water Development Board.
 Additionally, the Conservation Coordinator will prepare the annual conservation budget and promote the value of water conservation programs both within the utility and throughout the utility’s service area.
 The Conservation Coordinator often becomes the utility spokesperson on conservation-related issues and, therefore, might be assigned to participate in regional water planning conservation and drought-period initiatives.
 When appropriate, the Conservation Coordinator will manage other conservation-related staff, consultants, and contractors.

 Implementation